rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+
 ```

-As you can see, our Rocky Linux 8.x container received the IP address from the LAN interface, whereas the Rocky Linux 9.x container did not.
+As you can see, your Rocky Linux 8.x container received the IP address from the LAN interface, whereas the Rocky Linux 9.x container did not.

 To further demonstrate the problem here, you need to run `dhclient` on the Rocky Linux 9.0 container.
 This will show us that the `macvlan` profile, *is* in fact applied: